filip1/dearmep/doc/data-protection.md

 DearMEP is using the User’s IP address for two purposes: geolocation and abuse prevention.

-The IP address is kept in RAM only and not persisted.
+The IP address is not persisted to the database by the application itself.
-(**TODO:** Should we, or do we even need to, keep the IP addresses used when logging in, intiating a call, or scheduling calls, for abuse investigation purposes?)

-Note that we are only talking about the DearMEP application itself.
-When deployed, a reverse proxy or other services running on the server machine(s) might persist IP addresses as well, which is out of scope of this document.
-(**TODO:** We should probably not log full IP addresses on HTTP access though, as is currently the case.)
+However, other software might:

+* The application logs IP addresses to standard output by default, which may be streamed to the system journal and even end up in long-term backups.
+* A reverse proxy server might log requests and their IP addresses.
+* Application memory might be paged to disk by the operating system.
+* The administrator might configure the DearMEP logging config to persist logs to disk or send them to other services.

+These processes are out of scope for this document and up to the system administrator(s) to assess what is logged, and for how long.

 ### Geolocation